 You can explore this field through extracurricular activities like pre-veterinary clubs that can help you acquire a basic knowledge of Veterinary Medicine.
 You can also grab the opportunity to work under a licensed veterinarian or volunteer at animal shelters or kennels to gain maximum experience before you actually start your DVM (Doctor of Veterinary Medicine) program.

-Step 2: Take the Graduate Record Examination (GRE)
+Take the Graduate Record Examination (GRE)

-To get an admission in a DVM program abroad, you need to take the GRE test and submit your scores to the admission office.
+To get admission to a DVM program abroad, you need to take the GRE test and submit your scores to the admission office.
 The GRE test basically evaluates your verbal, quantitative and analytical skills and you need to ensure that you achieve a minimum required score.
 Also, you can go for an Educational Testing Service (ETS) which develops the GRE and offer a wide range of helpful preparation materials and practice tests.
 However, the Medical College Admission Test (MCAT) or Veterinary College Admission Test (VCAT) is an alternative that some colleges and universities may accept in lieu of the GRE.

-Step 3: Complete the DVM Program
+Complete the DVM Program

 A DVM program deals with a variety of subjects such as Animal Anatomy and Physiology, Veterinary Neurobiology and Genetics, Immunology, Zoology, Radiology and Parasitology.
-The course generally lasts for 4 years which includes 3 years of pre-clinical instruction and the final year comprises of clinical training.
-During your final year, you get an exposure to work with animals and participate in a variety of rotations involving Anesthesiology, Cardiology, Dermatology, Dentistry and Surgery.
+The course generally lasts for 4 years which includes 3 years of pre-clinical instruction and the final year comprises clinical training.
+During your final year, you get exposure to work with animals and participate in a variety of rotations involving Anesthesiology, Cardiology, Dermatology, Dentistry and Surgery.

 Moreover, a DVM program covers the following topics: